richtastic/ff/src/3DR/wiki/dense.md

 TODO:
-- RETRY CORNER SCALE SPACE -- is it just there are too many points?
+x RETRY CORNER SCALE SPACE -- is it just there are too many points?
 - SIFT POINTS ARE NOT CONSISTENT
+- BETTER
-- TRY USING SIFT SCAPE SPACE MAXIMA (with blur) AS CORNER SPACE SCALE SIZE
+- TRY USING SIFT SCAPE SPACE MAXIMA (with blur) AS CORNER SPACE SCALE SIZE -- would need to possibly remove duplicated corner-detected-points ?
+- SOLVE USING ASSIGNMENT PROBLEM
--
+- RGB vectors
+- IDENTIFY ASYMM SCALING / DIRECTION

 TODO: CORNER SCALE SPACE